wp-plugins/kalins-post-list/readme.txt

 = 1.0 =
 post_excerpt shortcode should work properly now and anyone familiar with themes or PHP can now insert a simple auto-generated PHP snippet into their theme

+= 1.0.1 =
+*Bug fix.
+This plugin no longer destroys all other admin help menus.

 == About ==